 Each year we also remember our seniors in need of outreach with a Valentine’s Day visit and leave with them a basket of fresh fruit and sweets from Bolton Orchards.
 We hear some remarkable stories from some of Bolton’s most longstanding citizens!

 At numerous sites in Town, the Bolton Lions provide receptacles for your old spectacles These glasses are cleaned, evaluated, sorted, and ultimately find their way to vision clinics here and around the world.
-Each year, Hudson physician Dr. Brian Lisse, with financial support from the Bolton Lions, takes your donated eyeglasses to remote regions of Nicaragua as part of the Bridges to Community healthcare outreach program.
-Dr. Lisse, and the students and physicians who volunteer with him, provide medical, dental, and eye care to the men, women, and children who work in the rugged countryside of Somotillo, Nicaragua, most of whom labor as farmers and have very limited access to healthcare, and very limited means for treatment.
+Each year, Hudson physician Dr. Brian Lisse, with financial support from the Bolton Lions, takes your donated eyeglasses to remote regions of Malawi as part of the Bridges to Community healthcare outreach program.
+Dr. Lisse, and the students and physicians who volunteer with him, provide medical, dental, and eye care to the people of Malawi, most of whom have limited means for treatment.

 The Bolton Lions sponsor a scholarship for Nashoba Regional High students to accompany Dr. Lisse and members of his team each summer as part of the Bridges to Community healthcare outreach program.
 These studentsfuture doctors, health care professionals, and social workersbenefit tremendously from this unique opportunity, as do the people in the remote Nicaraguan countryside they treat.
 The Lions are extremely proud of our association with Dr. Lisse, and we look forward to assisting him and the Nashoba Regional High School students who also wish to serve in the future.